kawu/hhu-dl-materials-2020/pretrained/README.md

 So far we were using custom (word- or character-level) embeddings, trained as part of the network in a task-specific way.
-An alternative is to use embeddings pre-trained on large quantities of un-annotated texts in an unsupervised manner.
-Using modern pre-trained embeddings is often unavoidable when it comes to achieving state-of-the-art results.
-While their (pre-)training is often very costly, using them typically is not (although memory requirements of just putting the embedding model in the memory of a personal computer can be prohibitive).
+An alternative is to use embeddings pre-trained on large quantities of un-annotated texts in an unsupervised way.
+Using modern pre-trained embeddings is often inevitable when it comes to achieving state-of-the-art results.
+While pre-training is often very costly, using pre-trained embeddings typically isn't (although memory requirements of just using an embedding model on a personal computer can be prohibitive).

 Pre-trained embeddings can be classified in two groups: non-contextualized (e.g. word2vec, GloVe, fastText) and contextualized (e.g. ELMo, BERT).
 The